Robust Sensing of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition: Introduction

-we wish to estimate the unknown signal matrix $\hat{\X} \in \R^{n_1\times n_2}$.
+we wish to estimate the unknown signal matrix $\X_\star \in \R^{n_1\times n_2}$.
 Here, the vector $\Eta \in \R^m$, of which only the $\ell_2$-norm is (approximately) known, models additive noise.
-Note that $\A$ is fully determined by the $m$ matrices $\AA_i \in \R^{n_1 \times n_2}$ and that individual measurements correspond to the Frobenius products $\langle \AA_i,\hat{\X} \rangle_F = \trace(\AA_i \hat{\X}^\top)$, for $i \in [m] := \curly{1,\dots,m}$.
+Note that $\A$ is fully determined by the $m$ matrices $\AA_i \in \R^{n_1 \times n_2}$ and that individual measurements correspond to the Frobenius products $\langle \AA_i,\X_\star \rangle_F = \trace(\AA_i \X_\star^\top)$, for $i \in [m] := \curly{1,\dots,m}$.

-While \eqref{A} is ill-posed if $m < n_1 n_2$, it becomes well-posed if we assume some prior knowledge on $\hat{\X}$.
-In the rest of the work, we thus suppose that $\hat{\X}$ is of rank $R \ge 1$ and possesses a decomposition of the form
+Whereas \eqref{A} is ill-posed if $m < n_1 n_2$, it becomes well-posed if we assume some prior knowledge on $\X_\star$.
+In the rest of the work, we thus suppose that $\X_\star$ is of rank $R \ge 1$ and possesses a decomposition of the form

-where $\hat{\U} \in \R^{n_1 \times R}$ and $\hat{\V} \in \R^{n_2\times R}$ are effectively sparse, a useful concept introduced by Plan and Vershynin \cite[Section 3]{Plan2013LP}. \begin{definition}[Effectively sparse vectors] The set of effectively $s$-sparse vectors of dimension $n$ is defined by
+where $\U_\star \in \R^{n_1 \times R}$ and $\V_\star \in \R^{n_2\times R}$ are (effectively) sparse.
+Effective sparsity is a generalized notion of sparsity introduced by Plan and Vershynin in \cite[Section 3]{Plan2013LP}. \begin{definition}[Effectively sparse vectors] The set of effectively $s$-sparse vectors of dimension $n$ is defined by

 \end{definition} \begin{remark} Note that any unit-norm $s$-sparse vector is also effectively $s$-sparse.
-Effectively sparse vectors are well approximated by sparse vectors as made precise in \cite[Lemma 3.2]{Plan2013LP}.
+Effectively sparse vectors are well-approximated by sparse vectors as made precise in \cite[Lemma 3.2]{Plan2013LP}.
 Moreover, the set $K_{n,s}$ may be viewed as a convex hull of the set of $s$-sparse unit-norm vectors \cite[Lemma 3.1]{Plan2013LP}. \end{remark}